Xomega-Net/Xomega.Docs/docs/visual-studio/editing-models/intellisense.md

 :::

 :::tip
-Providing good documentation for your model elements will go a long way, as it will allow you to define easy to understand, logical models, and will minimize any errors when building your models.
+Providing good documentation for your model elements will go a long way, as it will allow you to define easy-to-understand, logical models, and will minimize any errors when building your models.

 You can also leverage this model documentation to generate technical design docs from your model.
 :::